Unfair commercial practices

 Mario contacted his national consumer protection authority and learned that plenty of other misled consumers had also complained.
 He was advised to join the legal proceedings against the company which were already underway.

-You have the right to be informed if a newspaper article, TV programme or radio broadcast has been 'sponsored' by a company as a way to advertise its products.
+You have the right to be informed if a newspaper article, TV programme or radio broadcast has been sponsored by a company as a way to advertise its products.
 This must be made clear by images, words or sound.

-According to the article, published as a story by one of the readers, a certain brand of equipment used during the reader's trip, was mentioned as being particularly good.
+Yann read an article in a travel magazine on trekking in Ireland.
+The article, published as a story by one of the readers, mentioned that a certain brand of equipment used during the trip was particularly good.

 These are promotional schemes that you pay to join in exchange for the opportunity to receive compensation.
 That compensation, however, comes primarily from your bringing new people into the scheme.
 The actual selling or consumption of products plays a minor role.
 At some point, pyramid schemes collapse, and the last to enter lose their investment.

 Oana was offered a job in a marketing network selling beauty products.
-She was told she would make a lot of money in her spare time and from the comfort of her own home.
+She was told she would make a lot of money in her spare time from the comfort of her own home.

-Traders may not advertise 'free' prizes or gifts, and then require you to pay in order to claim them.
+Traders may not advertise free prizes or gifts, and then require you to pay in order to claim them.
 If you receive a letter or e mail that says: Congratulations, you have won a prize!, be cautious because this may well be an unfair practice.

 Evelina was upset and decided to check whether the company was allowed to do this.
-She contacted her national consumer organisation and learned that such practices are prohibited.
+She contacted her national consumer organisation and learned that such practices are banned.
 The consumer organisation contacted the company, which finally ceased the practice.